hyojin-park-neuro/neureca/index.md

 {% capture text %}

+Power of synergies!
 Teamwork is essential for unlocking the power of synergies, allowing individuals to leverage their strengths and achieve greater success than they could on their own.

 {%
   include button.html